If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 You take some feed and water out to your chickens each day, and they spend their time running around the yard chasing bugs and other critters.

 The birds are happy and healthy with plenty of sunshine, exercise, and goodies to eat in the yard.
-They might even come running when you call them!
+They might even come running when you call them.
+It's healthy for both the chickens' and the humans' mental health!

 After a while, the chickens have matured, and it’s time for butchering day!
 You’ll have some good chicken meat for your freezer and maybe a little extra to give to friends and family.